EntelectChallenge/2016-Bomberman/README.md

 6. The round in which a player is killed will cause the player to forfeit all points earned in that round, and the player will lose points equal to the points earned when killing another player.

 ## Release Notes

+### Version 1.2.6 - 12 Jun 2016
+Change Log:

+1. Fixed a bug where the game engine would incorrectly increase the game map round number at the start of a game, leading to incorrect round numbers for the first two rounds.

+How will this affect me?

+1. Should not have an effect on your bot.

 ### Version 1.2.5 - 08 Jun 2016
 Change Log: